cloudControl/documentation/Guides/NodeJS/Sailsjs.md

 }
 ~~~

 ### Process Type Definition
 cloudControl uses a [Procfile] to know how to start the app's processes.

-The example code already includes a file called `Procfile` at the top level of
+The `Proffile` can be found at the top level of your repository.

-your repository.
-It looks like this:
+To start the sails server, you need to use the `sails lift` command.
+This command can be included in the procfile definition as shown below:

 ~~~
 web:  export NODE_ENV=production; sails lift
 ~~~

-Left from the colon we specified the **required** process type called `web`
-followed by the command that starts the app.
+Left from the colon we specified the **required** process type called `web` for a web app and followed by the command that starts the app server.

-### Production Database
+### Connecting the Sails.js Application to a Database
+Sails.js is database agnostic.
+It provides a simple data access layer that works, no matter what database you're using.
+All you have to do is plug in one of the adapters for your database.
+In this guide, we will show you how to connect your Sails.js application to a MySQL database using the cloudControl [Shared MySQL Add-on].

-In this tutorial we use the [Shared MySQL Add-on][mysqls].
-Have a look at
-`config/adapter.js` so you can find out how to [get the MySQL
-credentials][get-conf] provided by MySQLs Add-on:
+Have a look at the `config/adapter.js` file so you can find out how to [get the MySQL credentials] provided by MySQLs Add-on:

 ~~~javascript
 module.exports.adapters = {